-Of 1,393 stocks and exchange-traded funds in my analytical universe, 23 broke beyond their 20-day price channels, 11 to the upside and 12 to the downside.
+Of 470 large-cap stocks and exchange-traded funds in my analytical universe, nine broke beyond their 20-day price channels, all to the upside.
+None survived initial screening because of earnings announcements.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.